 Action Against Sexual Violence (AASV) is a community united by a common vision.
 We view rape and other forms of sexual assault as part of a larger societal problem.
 We are working to change the structures that encourage and condone this kind of violence.
 Sexual assault is never the survivor’s fault.
 No one wants or deserves to be sexually assaulted.

-AASV provides for the Earlham Community education in topics involving sexual assault, the dangers of masculinity and violence issues.
+AASV provides for the Earlham Community education in topics involving sexual assault, consent and violence issues.
 The hope of AASV is to raise awareness of the many conflicts and issues that pertain to and are a precursor of domestic violence and sexual assault.

 AIDS Coalition Earlham (ACE)*